-Bit Bit Name Initial Value R/W Descriptions 7, 6 All 1 R/W R/W Reserved The initial value should not be modified.
-5, 4 All 0 R/W R/W Reserved The initial value should not be modified.
-3 FLSHE 0 R/W Flash Memory Control Register Enable Controls CPU access to the flash memory control registers (FLMCR1, FLMCR2, EBR1, and EBR2).
-If this bit is set to 1, the flash memory control registers can be read/written to.
+Bit Bit Name Initial Value R/W Descriptions

+7, 6 All 1 R/W Reserved

+The initial value should not be modified.

+5, 4 All 0 R/W Reserved

+The initial value should not be modified.

+3 FLSHE 0 R/W Flash Memory Control Register Enable

+Controls CPU access to the flash memory control registers (FLMCR1, FLMCR2, EBR1, and EBR2).
+If this bit is set to 1, the flash memory control registers can be read from and written to.
 If this bit is cleared to 0, the flash memory control registers are not selected.
 At this time, the contents of the flash memory control registers are maintained.
 This bit should be written to 0 in other than flash memory version.

-Flash memory control registers are not selected for area H'FFFFC8 to H'FFFFCB 1: Flash memory control registers are selected for area H'FFFFC8 to H'FFFFCB 2 0 Reserved This bit is always read as 0 and cannot be modified.
-1 EXPE R/W External Bus Mode Enable Sets external bus mode.
+0: Flash memory control registers are not selected for area H'FFFFC8 to H'FFFFCB1: Flash memory control registers are selected for area H'FFFFC8 to H'FFFFCB

+2 0 Reserved

+This bit is always read as 0 and cannot be modified.

+1 EXPE R/W External Bus Mode Enable

+Sets external bus mode.
 In modes 1, 2, and 4, this bit is fixed at 1 and cannot be modified.
-In mode 3 and 7, this bit has an initial value of 0, and can be read and written.
-Writing of 0 to EXPE when its value is 1 should only be carried out when an external bus cycle is not being executed.
-0: External bus disabled 1: External bus enabled 0 RAME 1 R/W RAM Enable Enables or disables the on-chip RAM.
-The RAME bit is initialized when the reset status is released.
+In modes 3 and 7, this bit can be read from and written to.
+Writing of 0 to this bit when its value is 1 should only be carried out when an external bus cycle is not being executed.

+External bus disabled External bus enabled

+0 RAME 1 R/W RAM Enable

+Enables or disables the on-chip RAM.
+The RAME bit is initialized when the reset state is released.

 0: On-chip RAM is disabled 1: On-chip RAM is enabled